root-hbx/mobility-management-linux/README.md

 This repo is inspired by [mkiol's Mobile IP](https://github.com/mkiol/MobileIP) 🫡

 This project, developed by [Boxuan Hu](https://bxhu2004.com/), rectifies errors in previous work and upgrades the entire project from Python 2 to Python 3, incorporating a comprehensive restructuring. 🚀

+Modifications and additions are licensed under [MIT-License](https://en.wikipedia.org/wiki/MIT_License).
+For details on what changes were made, please refer to the commit history.

 The project is currently stable on Linux Ubuntu 22.04 LTS and supports Python 3.10. 🌟